Skip to main content

 ChatGPT

-ChatGPT supports MCP servers through the Deep Research feature with custom connectors.
+ChatGPT supports MCP servers through custom apps.

 Setup Steps

-1. Open ChatGPT and go to Settings
+1. Open ChatGPT and go to Settings > Apps (or go directly to chatgpt.com/#settings/Connectors)

-4. Configure the connector:
+4. Configure the app:

 • Name: Gumnut

-• Server URL: https://mcp.gumnut.ai/mcp
+• Server URL: https://api.gumnut.ai/mcp

-5. Save the connector
+6. Save the app

 Troubleshooting